Aquamarine | Source: How colour takes us on a journey

 Aquamarine is the colour of seawater, of love and loss, warm shallows and eerie depth; its beauty visible from Yellowstone’s super-heated pools to Iceland’s frigid lagoons, drawing lovers and truth seekers.
 It’s a shade that soothes and heals: it draws out the heat, drinks all the red.
 The vitreous teal of shallow waters, mixed with sunlight, the hue floats between cyan and spring green.
 Aquamarine is the colour of paradise; it gives white sandy beaches their silhouette.
 Further north it illuminates ancient icebergs of the Jokulsarlon Glacial Lagoon.

-Aquamarine’s name comes from the Latin aqua marina, literally meaning seawater, while the colour is named after the mineral; a type of blue beryl, from the Greek beryllos which meant ‘precious blue-green color-of-sea-water stone.’
+Aquamarine’s name comes from the Latin aqua marina, literally meaning seawater, while the colour is named after the mineral; a type of blue beryl, from the Greek beryllos which meant ‘precious blue-green colour-of-sea-water stone.’
 The colour and gemstone define each other, just as the micro reflects the macro.
 It’s a stone whose meaning is tied to its hue, believed to induce calm and provide clarity, and found in rivulets of Precambrian metamorphic (granite) rock across nearly every continent – from Brazil through Mexico, Mozambique across to Angola, up through Afghanistan, and into Europe as far as Sweden.
-It forms in a network of time-compressed tributaries – Pegmatite veins – their geomorphology defined by the earth’s moving surface, a smooth wave-like motion, and raised above sea level.
+It forms in a network of time-compressed tributaries – Pegmatite veins – their geomorphology defined by the earth’s moving surface, a smooth wave-like motion, raised above sea level.

 Luminous Icescape No.3, 2013.
 Luminous Icescape Iceland No.19, 2013 Luminous Icescape Alaska No.2, 2013 © Andrea Hamilton